 Before:

-This was originally the garage, and while there were two garage doors presumably making it a two-car garage, the doors were so narrow that it was a very tight squeeze just to get my small Honda Civic through the door.
-My truck (and it’s a small one) wouldn’t fit at all.
+What is now my studio was originally the garage.
+And while there were two garage doors presumably making it a two-car garage, the doors were so narrow that it was a very tight squeeze just to get my small Honda Civic through the door.
+My truck (and was a small one) wouldn’t fit at all.
 Also, the floor of the garage was about 18 inches below the floor of the breakfast room, accessible via a set of steps at the door.
 That made accessibility impossible for Matt.
 So we decided that this area would be better used as a studio/office space for me.

 Current:

 A new pier and beam foundation with plywood subfloor was added to this room so that the studio floor would be level with the rest of the house.
-There were also come significant structural changes made so that the room could have a vaulted ceiling free from all of the visible (and very low) framing that was in the original garage.
+There were also some significant structural changes made so that the room could have a vaulted ceiling free from all of the visible (and very low) framing that was in the original garage.
 Now the room has new doors and windows, electricity, spray foam insulation, drywall, oak hardwood flooring, and is on its way to becoming an amazing studio.
-I still need to make a whole lot of cabinets for the room.
-This room is still a work in progress.
-While it’s usable in its current state, I still need to build a whole lot of cabinets so I can store things properly.
-That will be a huge project!
+I’m down to the last few projects before this room is finished, but it will finally be finished this summer (2024).

 Studio Half Bathroom